ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 `src` property|Description
 --|--
-`blocked`|A list of dates to render as blocked in the calendar view.
+`blocked`|An array of ISO 8601 single dates or RFC 5545 RRULE repeating dates to render as blocked in the calendar view.
 The user is prevented from selecting these dates.
 `date`|Specifies the initially selected date.
 In a date picker with `type="range"` this has no effect.
 `endDate`|Specifies the initially selected end date.
 In a date picker with `type="single"` this has no effect.
-`highlighted`|A list of dates to render as highlighted in the calendar view.
+`highlighted`|An array of ISO 8601 single dates or RFC 5545 RRULE repeating dates to render as highlighted in the calendar view.
-`startDate`|Specifies the initially selected start date for a date range picker.
+`startDate`|Specifies the initially selected start date for a date picker with `type="range"`.
 In a date picker with `type="single"` this has no effect.
 `templates`|The templates property is an array of "template definition objects".
 These objects have an `id` property and a `dates` property.

 ###### template definition objects